CrowdHailer/level/README.md

 - Run after deploy
 - If staging env setup run after deploy to staging and before deploy to production.
 - Would be nice to find a version that can run on locally hosted projects.

+### Google Webmaster Tools

+> Google Webmaster Tools reveals how Google looks your site online.
+Webmasters use this tool to fix problems with the site if any.
+It offers lot of tools for webmasters with which one can improve the visibility of the site and fix problems if any.
+It will give you the following information

+Webmaster tools from Google is used to give information about how Google (the search engine) is crawling your site.
+It is most useful to use the Google product as most of the information comes from Google.
+Alternatives such as [Bing webmaster tools](http://www.bing.com/toolbox/webmaster) check how your site is performing in Bing searches.

+**NOTE** [Webmaster tools are different to analytics](http://www.careerbless.com/web/website/general/topic1.php) and there are many alternative to this service.

 ## Resources